6, rue Mont-Marie

 Classified as an historic monument, the family residence of Alphonse Desjardins and his wife, Dorimène Desjardins, has been restored to its 1906 decor, reminiscent of its origins as head office of the first Caisse populaire, founded by Alphonse Desjardins.
 Located next door, The Legacy of a Couple exhibit displays some of the challenges that the Desjardins couple overcame in creating the first credit and savings unions on the continent.

-Free outdoor car parking on site, Free outdoor bus parking on site, Free outdoor bike parking on site
+Free outdoor bike parking on site, Free outdoor bus parking on site, Free outdoor car parking on site

 Schedule and rates are subject to change frequently and without notice.
 You should always visit their website or contact them before going.

 Hours: open year-round.
 Regular hours: Monday to Friday, 10 a.m. to 12 p.m. and 1 p.m. to 4:30 p.m.
 Saturday and Sunday, 12 p.m. to 5 p.m.
 During the summer, opening hours may be extended.

 Free admission and parking.

 Closed: Closed December 25 and 26, and January 1 and 2.

 Rate your experience.